astampoulis/website-source/content/blog/taksim-modes-makam.md

 %end.
 ```

+## modes in makam

-So the recipe for enforcing a proper mode is pretty simple: for input arguments, we should use pattern matching rather than unification.
+So the recipe for properly enforcing a mode is pretty simple: for
+input arguments, we should use pattern matching rather than
-Is there some way that we can extend Makam to support this recipe?
+unification.
+Is there some way that we can extend Makam to support

-## modal makam
+this recipe?

+Note that this will be patently different than the mode support in other logic programming languages (such as Twelf and Mercury).
+We will not be doing mode *checking*, that is, a static check that a certain predicate behaves according to the specified mode.
+Instead, we will be *enforcing* a mode, at a per-predicate level, by *making* predicates behave according to their mode.
+This is similar to the mode support in [ELPI](https://github.com/LPCIC/elpi/), for example.

 ```makam-hidden
 (* stdlib extensions required for this. will open a PR for Makam soon *)